feathersjs/docs/guides/chat/testing.md

 ## Testing services

-To test the actual `messages` and `users` services (with all hooks wired up) we could use any REST API testing tool, making requests and ensuring that it returned the correct response.
+To test the actual `messages` and `users` services (with all hooks wired up), we can use any REST API testing tool to make requests and verify that they return correct responses.

-But because everything on top of our own hooks and services is already provided (and tested) by Feathers we can also take a more direct approach and require the [application](../../api/application.md) object using the [service methods](../../api/services.md) directly and "fake" authentication by setting `params.user` as in the hook tests above.
-This will be much faster and easier to use and still covers everything we want to test.
+But there is a much faster, easier and complete approach.
+Since everything on top of our own hooks and services is already provided (and tested) by Feathers, we can require the [application](../../api/application.md) object using the [service methods](../../api/services.md) directly, and "fake" authentication by setting `params.user` as demonstrated in the hook tests above.

-By default, the generator creates a service test file e.g. in `test/services/users.test.js` that just makes sure that the service exists like this:
+By default, the generator creates a service test file, e.g. `test/services/users.test.js`, that only tests that the service exists, like this:

 ```js
 const assert = require('assert');